Menu Close

 Function:

-The Judet prosthesis was an early hip prosthesis that was installed transversally through the lateral cortex of the femur.
-(Miller 2002, 214)
+The Judet prosthesis was an early hip arthroplasty that was installed transversally through the lateral cortex of the femur.
+(Miller 2002, 214) The head of the prosthesis replaced most of the femoral head; The stem anchored the prosthesis into the femoral neck.

 Condition: